From the makers of The Coverup Film comes “Reefs At Risk”

-Set on the beautiful beaches of Hawaii, “Reefs at Risk” explores the harmful effects some sunscreen chemicals have on coral reefs and marine life.
-In order to protect this fragile ecosystem, Hawaii strives to ban a commonly used UV chemical, called oxybenzone, and hopes that other states and nations will follow.
+Set on the beautiful beaches of Hawaii, “Reefs at Risk” explores the harmful effects some sunscreen chemicals have on coral reefs, marine life and people.
+In order to protect this fragile ecosystem, Hawaii lawmakers pass a bill to ban the sale of sunscreens with oxybenzone and octinoxate, and hope that other states and nations will follow.

 Thank you for your support!

 Follow us on Facebook, Instagram and Twitter for updates and information on toxic chemicals in cosmetics and personal care products.